infinum/android-handbook/Useful tools & utilities/Figma.md

 - **Platform flexibility**

-If you have any operating system and you run any web browser, you are ready to use Figma.
+If your device has a web browser, you are most likely ready to use Figma straight away.
+Figma handles rendering by using WebGL (Web Graphics
+Library) which has very low graphical requirements, thus, it runs well on most browsers (here's a [link](https://help.figma.com/hc/en-us/articles/360039827194-Figma-browser-requirements) with more information about the browser requirements).
 You can share, open and edit Figma files through your web browser without any additional setup.
 The universality of Figma means that the design work will be available to everyone, despite the platform they are using.

 - **Flexible user permissions management**